nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 the user has given a valid positive input for the index, and if not, it will throw an exception that will be returned to the user to state specifically that the index they input should be positive.

-#### 7. Help: 2 truncated commands in the Help Window
+#### 7. Undo command description appears truncated in Help Window

-Some users may experience truncated undo and redo commands in the Help Window, possibly due to different screen sizes and resolutions.
+Some users may see a truncated undo command in the Help Window as seen in the screenshot below, possibly due to different screen sizes and resolutions.

 ![img.png](images/HelpWindowTruncatedCommandError.png)